openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

 Node elimination
 ++++++++++++++++

-Another type of node replacement is its elimination.
+Another type of node replacement is elimination of a node.

-To eliminate operation, OpenVINO™ has special method that considers all limitations related to OpenVINO™ Runtime.
+To eliminate a node, OpenVINO™ has a special method that considers all the limitations of OpenVINO™ Runtime.

 .. doxygensnippet:: docs/articles_en/assets/snippets/ov_model_snippets.cpp
    :language: cpp
    :fragment: [ov:eliminate_node]

-``ov::replace_output_update_name()`` in case of successful replacement it automatically preserves friendly name and runtime info.
+In case of successful replacement ``ov::replace_output_update_name()`` automatically preserves friendly name and runtime info.

 .. _transformations_types: